cameraui/docs/sensors/index.md

 ## In automations

-Sensors can also drive [automations](/automations/).
-For example, trigger an action when a contact sensor opens, or turn on a light when motion is detected.
+Sensors can trigger [automations](/automations/), a contact opening for example, and automations can operate accessories such as a light.